jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 #### Enabling Cluster Configuration

-Using SBDG cluster configuration from a client is convenient during development.
+Using [spring-boot-gemfire-name] cluster configuration from a client is convenient during development.
 However, the Spring team recommends users use explicit configuration when deploying their apps to production and setting up the environment.